-How Mandy Moore Avoided Body Image Pressures Growing Up
+How Mandy Moore Keeps It Real in the Face of Instagram Trolls and Hollywood Pressures

 MORE: How Demi Lovato Wants to Help Shatter Unrealistic Body Standards For Women

-While Moore admits that she wouldn’t fully know what it’s like to balance work and family until it happens, she credits working moms in her life (including her own) for proving that balance is possible.
+While Moore admits that she won’t know what it’s like to balance work and family until it happens, she credits working moms in her life (including her own) for proving that balance is possible.

 “I feel really lucky to have a ton of incredible women that provide great examples for me of kind of doing a little bit of everything—of being moms and still being really successful working women,” Moore says.
 “I’m trying my best to do and have it all, but not put that pressure on myself because I know it’s overwhelming.
 I’m just going to take it as it comes.”